 While young children benefit in many ways from being outside, they still need our supervision.
 Your child’s unstructured, outdoor play will be enhanced if you join in.
 As an involved parent, you can offer guidance as your child tries new activities that may seem challenging.

-Nothing beats trying to cross a stream by stepping from rock to rock (even if a sneaker gets wet or a knee gets bruised), or climbing a tree higher than you knew your child could climb.
+Children love challenging themselves—stepping from rock to rock to cross a stream, or climbing high into a tree.
 Providing a reasonable balance of risk and safety is our job as parents, and providing some level of challenge allows children to learn new skills.

 In addition to the individual benefits gained by being connected to nature, there is a collective benefit shared by all of us.
 Children all over the world play outside, creating a unity of shared experiences.
 Our children are future stewards of the earth.
 In order to raise adults who are passionate about protecting the environment and preserving our planet, they must first develop a deep love for it.
 The only way to enable children to grow comfortable in nature is to open the door and let them out to explore the wonder and awe of the natural world.